 Your right to privacy is recognised and respected.
 FASTCOM BROADBAND LTD will not collect any personal information about you on this website without your clear permission.
 Any personal information which you volunteer to us will be treated with the highest standards of security and confidentiality in full compliance with the provisions of current valid law.

 We do not collect any personal data about you on this website, apart from the information you volunteer.
 Any information you provide in this way will not be made available to any third parties unless we have received your express consent or unless we are obliged to do so by law.
 We may use data which you have submitted to us for statistical, market research, search engine optimisation (SEO) or promotional purposes in the normal way.
 FASTCOM BROADBAND LTD will prohibit any third party linking data to you.

 The contact page on the Fastcom website invites you to provide:

 Obtaining Copies of Your Data

-If you wish to obtain copies of any personal data about you which we hold, you must write to us at: Third Floor, Carroll House, 15/16 Stephen Street, Sligo, F91 ADK4 or email us at email@example.com.
-You should include any personal identifiers such as your Name, phone number, e-mail etc. For obvious data security reasons we may require that you provide us with a valid photo identification to facilitate the access request.
+If you wish to obtain copies of any personal data about you that we hold, you must write to us at: Third Floor, Carroll House, 15/16 Stephen Street, Sligo, F91 ADK4 or email us.
+You should include any personal identifiers such as your name, phone number, e-mail etc. For obvious data security reasons we may require that you provide us with valid photo identification to facilitate the access request.
 Indeed we reserve the right to require, see and confirm photo identification before passing any personal data to a requestor.